Roadside roadworthiness checks

 You must comply immediately with all the written conditions as set out on the notice, for the continued use of your vehicle and the repair of any listed defects.

-Many defects may need a full test to be made at the test centre.
+A vehicle with many defects may need a full test to be made at the test centre.